zacwong2151/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all events
+1. User <u>lists all volunteering events (UCE02)</u>.
-2.  iVolunteer shows a list of events
-3. User requests to delete a specific event in the list
+2. User requests to delete a specific event in the list.
-4.  iVolunteer deletes the event
+3.  iVolunteer deletes the event.

     Use case ends.

 **Extensions**

-* 1a.
-The list is empty.

-  Use case ends.

-* 1b.
-Invalid command word.

-    * 1b1. iVolunteer requests for the correct command.
-    * 1b2.
-User enters correct command <br>
-    Steps 1b1-1b2 are repeated until the data entered is correct <br>
-    Use case resumes at step 2.

-* 3a.
-Invalid event id
+* 2a.
+Invalid event id.
-    * 3a1. iVolunteer requests for the correct command with valid event id
+    * 2a1. iVolunteer requests for the correct command with valid event id.
-    * 3a2.
-User enters correct command <br>
+    * 2a2.
+User enters correct command.
-    Steps 3a1-3a2 are repeated until the data entered is correct <br>
+    Steps 2a1-2a2 are repeated until the data entered is correct.
-    Use case resumes at step 4.
+    Use case resumes at step 3.

 **Use case UCV01: Create a volunteer**